fire78625/AI_packing/README.md

 You can check by open example.ipynb and execute the first 4 cell to confirm that do confilcts exist or not

 ### single result

+The left column list the names of category, the right column are the values of possibility of prediction.
+The largest value is the prediction result
 ![](https://github.com/fire78625/AI_ransomware_classification/blob/main/result_showing/ai_single.png)
 ### multiple results

+(1) High, low: High entropy dataset and low entropy dataset

+(2) Success, Fail: The amount of prediction correct/incorrect

+(3) X%(Y) : The amounts(Y) of prediction results of samples are larger than X
 ![](https://github.com/fire78625/AI_ransomware_classification/blob/main/result_showing/ai_high_classify.png)

 ![](https://github.com/fire78625/AI_ransomware_classification/blob/main/result_showing/ai_low_classify.JPG)